ftrier/learning-notes/learning-notes/kubernetes.md

 * `charts/` folder contains chart dependencies
 * `templates/` contains the actual charts

 ## Storage

 ### Requirements

-1. Storage does not depend on pod lifecycle
+1. Storage should not depend on the pod lifecycle.
-2. Storage must be available on all nodes
+2. Storage must be accessible from all nodes.
-3. Storage need to survive if cluster crashes
+3. Storage must persist even if the cluster crashes.

 ### Persistent Volumes

-* **Persistent Volumes** are a cluster resource like memory, they must exist before pods exist
+* **Persistent Volumes (PV)** are a cluster resource similar to memory; they must exist before pods are created.
-* Local storage violates requirement 2 and 3, for **database persistency, it is best to create a remote storage**
+* Local storage violates requirements 2 and 3.
+For **database persistence**, it is best to use remote storage.
-* Applications do not directly use PV, but have to claim to use volumes: **Persistent Volume Claims**
+* Applications do not directly use PVs but must claim them using **Persistent Volume Claims (PVCs)**.
-* PV are not namespaced
+* PVs are not namespaced.
-* PVC are namespaced
+* PVCs are namespaced.
-* **Storage Classes** create persistent volumes in the background via a **provisioner**
+* **Storage Classes** create persistent volumes in the background using a **provisioner**.
-* Storage Classes are called from the PVC
+* Storage Classes are referenced by PVCs.

-## Statefulset
+## StatefulSet

-* Replicas maintain a sticky identity for each pod
+* Replicas maintain a unique identity for each pod.
-  * Pods are name (Statefulsetname)-(ordinal), master = 0
+  * Pods are named (StatefulSetName)-(ordinal), with the master being 0.
-  * Pods have fixed DNS Name
+  * Pods have fixed DNS names.
-* Pods are created from the same spec but are not interchangeable
+* Pods are created from the same specification but are not interchangeable.
-* Only the master pod is allowed to write to a DB, the other workers are only allowed to read
+* Only the master pod is allowed to write to the database; other pods can only read.
-* Pods need to sync the data all the time
+* Pods need to synchronize data continuously.
-* Due to the sticky identity remote storage should be used
+* Due to the unique identity, remote storage should be used.